Visual-mov/Colorful-Julia/README.md

 # Colorful Julia Twitter Bot
 <img src="saves/image_12222019_203050.png" alt="Julia set" width="250"/>

 [Colorful Julia](https://botwiki.org/bot/colorful-julia/) is a Twitter bot that tweets random Julia sets.
-Along with the image itself, the tweet also includes information about the rendered Julia set, such as the maximum amount of iterations, value of c, and the colorization method.
+Along with the image itself, the tweet also includes information about the rendered Julia set.
+Such as the maximum amount of iterations, value of c, and the colorization method.
 Colorful Julia uses the tweepy wrapper to communicate with the Twitter API.

 [More information about Julia sets](https://en.wikipedia.org/wiki/Julia_set)